nl-design-system/denhaag/CONTRIBUTING.md

 Many things can be fixed automatically using `yarn lint-fix`.
 Make separate commits for separate purposes.
 When you make a PR you will need to sign our [Contributor License Agreement](CLA.md).
 Make sure to check with your employer if you have permission to sign before contributing.

+## Cooperation with NL Design System
+Certain Components available in this repository may become part of the NL Design System component library.
+When you contribute to this project you allow your contributions to be made a part of the NL Design System component library.
+The NL Design System project maintainers decide which components will be included in their component library.

 ## Foundation for Public Code

 As an open-source project, to ensure the code remains readable and inviting to contributors, all written code must adhere to the Foundation for Public Code’s [Standard for Public Code](https://standard.publiccode.net/).